eBay/ldapadmtool/README.md

 The only script in this directory you should need to run directly is ldapadmtool.pl.
 The rest are supporting files which could be installed into your Perl @INC path somewhere.
+Because it's pure Perl, it has been run successfully on several flavors of Linux, Solaris, and Mac OS X. In theory, it would probably work on Windows as well, if you install the required Perl modules.

 This script requires a few perl modules which can be obtained from CPAN: